 (2) The Minister is to have regard to any submission made under subregulation (1) within the time specified in the notice before making the final decision with respect to an application under section 26GZO.

-[Regulation 24 amended by Gazette 23 Jun 2009 p.
+[Regulation 24 amended: Gazette 23 Jun 2009 p.
 2495-6 and 2497.]

 25. Licensee no longer eligible to hold licence to inform Minister